oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 stage.
 Let :math:`S = (X, Y)` be the set of observations.
-Given positive integer parameters, such as the number of trees :math:`B`, the bootstrap parameter :math:`N = f*n`, where :math:`f` is a fraction of observations used for a training of one tree, and the number of features per node :math:`m`, the algorithm does the following for :math:`b = 1, \ldots, B`:
+Given positive integer parameters, such as the number of trees :math:`B`, the bootstrap parameter :math:`N = f*n`, where :math:`f` is a fraction of observations used for a training of each tree in the forest, and the number of features per node :math:`m`, the algorithm does the following for :math:`b = 1, \ldots, B`:

 - Selects randomly with replacement the set :math:`D_b` of :math:`N`